 Read more "Vitra Design Museum and Factory.
 Frank Gehry"

 The Orange Cube is focused on changing the perspective of the Confluence sector of Lyon.
-The cube concept focuses on connecting the building and its immediate surroundings.
+The building’s design concept focuses on connecting the building and its immediate surroundings.
 The building has a simple orthogonal framework, with a giant carved void on its main façade facing the river.
-This void is the link between the interior and […]
+This void is the link between the interior […]

 Read more "Orange Cube.
 Jakob + Macfarlane"

 The idea of having the main program concealed under the ground level is to provide priority to nature.
-In 1993, the Japanese architect Tadao Ando designed his first building outside of his hometown.
-The Conference Pavilion is located at the Vitra Campus, in Germany.
-The path that leads and encompasses the visitors towards the interior […]
+In 1993, the Japanese architect Tadao Ando designed his first building outside of his hometown, the Conference Pavilion, located at the Vitra Campus in Germany.
+The path that leads and encompasses the visitors towards the interior of […]

 Read more "Vitra Conference Pavilion.
 Tadao Ando"